-1. Now that you've run Henry's original version of the program, it's time to modify your copy of the source file my_number.c (or my_number.f90) to create a version that's uniquely yours.
+1. Now that you've run the original version of the program, it's time to modify your copy of the source file my_number.c (or my_number.f90) to create a version that's uniquely yours.

 Using your preferred Unix text editor (whether nano, pico, vim, vi, emacs or whatever), edit your copy of my_number.c (or my_number.f90).

 For example, if you're using nano, then the edit command would be:

-'''

-% nano my_number.c
+% nano my_number.c OR

-OR

-'''
+% nano my_number.f90

-- $% nano my_number.f90$ - 2.
-Using the text editor, make the following changes to my_number.c (or my_number.f90): - (a) In the declaration section, change the constant values assigned to minimum_number, maximum_number, close_distance and computers_number.
-You may select any integer values that you want, as long as they are different from 1, 5, 10 and 1 respectively, and minimum_number < computers_number < maximum_number, and they are sufficiently spread out that you can actually do the runs properly. - (b) In the execution section (also known as the body of the program), change the following sequences of character text to your own words:
+- 2. Using the text editor, make the following changes to my number.c (or my number.f90): - a.
+In the declaration section, change the constant values assigned to minimum_number, maximum number, close distance and computers number.

+You may select any integer values you want, which must be different from 1, 5, 10 and 1 respectively, and minimum_number < computers_number < maximum_number, and they are sufficiently spread out that you can actually do the runs properly.

-'''
+DON'T CHANGE THE VALUE OF maximum_guesses!!!

+- b.
+In the execution section (also known as the body of the program), change the following sequences of character text to your own words:

+- 1. Hey!

+- 2. That's amazing!

-i.
-Hey!ii.
-That's amazing!iii.
-Close, but no cigar.iv.
-Bzzzt!
+- 3. Close, but no cigar.

+- 4. Bzzzt!
 Not even close.

-'''

-3. Every few minutes while you're editing, you should save the work that you've done so far, in case your work is interrupted by a computer crashing.
-In nano, type Ctrl-O (the letter oh), at which point nano will ask you, near the bottom of the screen:
+- 3. Every few minutes while you're editing, you should save the work that you've done so far, in case your work is interrupted by a computer crashing.

+For example, in nano, enter Ctrl-O (the letter oh), at which point nano will ask you, near the bottom of the screen: